 Meet our Team

 The staff at Children’s Autism Center is a huge reason why our clients are so successful.
-Below you will find our team of directors, behavior analysts, and behavior therapists who help us provide the absolute best care for our clients.
+Below you will find our team of directors, behavior analysts, and behavior therapists who help us provide the absolute best care for our clients and their families.

 Phyllis Sample, M.Ed., BCBA – Executive Director, Founder